 During this phase, the key activities include archive product peer review, generation and ingestion.
-The PDS4 product validation tool will be utilized to validate the products.
-The Harvest Tool, Ingest Service, PDS-internal portal and Inventory instance of the Registry Service will be used to ingest those products into PDS ensuring proper registration and cataloging of the metadata descriptions.
-The Inventory instance of the Registry Service allows PDS to track and locate archival products that have been ingested and archived into PDS4 system, and ensure the integrity of those archival products and their metadata.
+The PDS 2010 product validation tool will be utilized to validate the products.
+The Harvest/Ingest Services, PDS-internal portal and Registry/Inventory Service will be used to ingest those products into PDS and ensure the metadata descriptions are properly registered and cataloged into the PDS Registry.
+The Registry/Inventory Service will allow PDS to track and locate what have been ingested and archived into PDS 2010 system, and ensure integrity of the archival products and their metadata.